ExcuseMi/trmnl-network-devices-plugin/README.md

 #### 2. Device has network isolation enabled
 - **Cause:** Some IoT devices, guest networks, or AP isolation features prevent device discovery
 - **Check:** Can you ping the device from the scanner host? `ping 192.168.1.x`
-- **Solution:** Disable AP/client isolation in your router settings, or manually add the device via IP in TRMNL Device Configuration
+- **Solution:** Disable AP/client isolation in your router settings

 #### 3. Device doesn't respond to ARP or ping
 - **Cause:** Some devices intentionally hide from network scans (stealth mode), or firewalls block ICMP/ARP